-When that timer goes off, you have to move quickly.
-Gently remove the eggs from the pot with a spoon.
+- When that timer goes off, you have to move quickly.
+Gently remove the eggs from the pot with a slotted spoon.
 Transfer the eggs immediately into a bowl filled with ice water (you’ll want to have this set up in advance).
-Leave the eggs in the ice water for at least a full minute to stop the cooking process.
+Leave the eggs in the ice water for several minutes to stop the cooking process.

-After about a minute, drain the water and place the eggs in the refrigerator.
+- After about a minute, drain the water and store the eggs in the refrigerator.
 Store hard boiled eggs in a sealed container in the refrigerator for up to 5 days.

 The timing also may differ based on the size of your pan, the heat from your burner, the size of the eggs and how many you boil at a time.
 Find a time and pot that works for you and stick with it.

 HOW DO YOU HARD BOIL EGGS SO THEY PEEL EASILY?